 The interior details of the four-passenger IDx Freeflow are a carefully selected mix of fashionable functionality and comfort in a design brimming with creative originality.
 It is meant to feel like a living room inside, where the owner and his or her friends can relax.

 The round, no-nonsense steering wheel, attached to the level instrument panel, mounts a modern-looking speedometer that would not seem out of place in a younger person's lounge.
-Together with an analog clock prominently located above the centred function monitors, the cumulative effect is an interior that feels heavily influenced by the wish for a cozy, relaxing space.
+Together with an analog clock prominently located above the centered function monitors, the cumulative effect is an interior that feels heavily influenced by the wish for a cozy, relaxing space.

 Additionally, the coordination of metal finishers with the thick surfacing material on the instrument panel and console, combined with the denim selected to cover the seats and certain trim areas, produces sections that dazzle the eye but are balanced by more calming hues in other spots.
 This is the unique quality of the co-creators' taste as expressed in the interior appointments.
-In particular, the moderately faded texture and colour of the denim used in the interior conveys a new kind of quality, a back-to-basics charm seldom seen in cars until now.
+In particular, the moderately faded texture and color of the denim used in the interior conveys a new kind of quality, a back-to-basics charm seldom seen in cars until now.

 Though compact in size - about 13.5 feet in length, 5.6 feet in width, and 4.3 feet in overall height - the IDx Freeflow impresses with its daring yet dignified exterior.